-You can force a certain view/translation by switching to another mode or by using the access classes "Z:" (secure), "N:" (non-secure), "H:" (Hypervisor/EL2) or "M:" (AArch64 EL3).
+You can force a certain view/translation by switching to another mode or by using the access classes "Z:" (secure), "N:" (non-secure) or "H:" (hypervisor).

-If you want to perform an access addressed by an intermediate address, use the 'I:' access class.
+If you want to perform an access addressed by an intermediate address, you can use the 'I:' access class.